 If it isn't working.
 Consider involving a third party such as a supervisor, manager or mediator.
-A third party can offer a more objective, level playing field or perhaps see where the situation is breaking down.
+A third party can offer a more objective, neutral perspective or perhaps see where the situation is breaking down.

 Look after yourself.
 Dealing with conflict can be time consuming and draining for all involved.
-Ensure you look after both your physical and psychological health through good nutrition, regular exercise, meditation, leisure activities, and accessing personal support.
+Ensure you look after both your physical and psychological health through good nutrition, exercise, meditation and accessing personal support.

-Access Wellbeing Services customer service team is available 24/7.
-So if you would like to book an appointment and/or speak with one of our counsellors, it's as easy as calling 1300 66 77 00 or visit our website www.accesswellbeingservices.com.au
+If you would like to book an appointment and /or speak with one of our Counsellors, it's as easy as calling 1300 66 77 00 or New Zealand 0800 327 669 or visit our website www.accesswellbeingservices.com.au